 A company’s ethical standards are a major part of its identity, and one of the factors upon which customers will base buying decisions.
-A company that does not give proper priority to its ethical stance on important matters will suffer in the marketplace, so selecting the best type of ethics and compliance training may be one of the most important decisions a company can make.
+A company that does not give proper priority to its ethical stance on important matters will suffer in the marketplace, so selecting the best type of compliance and workplace ethics training may be one of the most important decisions a company can make.

 Public Perception and Advertising

 Marketing and public relations will look to leverage ethical business practice as a major component in publicity and advertising.
 Plastic-free packaging, minimal waste and humane farming are not simply ‘good practice’; they are major marketing tools.
 Horse racing, a multi-million-pound international industry, was beginning to suffer as the public voice was raised in protest at the perceived cruelty of the sport, but is making a recovery as a result of the more ethical treatment of racehorses, and of the demonstrations of that treatment in practice.

 Regulations on compliance, which often cover ethical practice, change at a bewildering pace, and even professionals in the field find it hard to keep track of the law.
 It is hardly surprising that the ordinary member of a workforce, no matter how well-intentioned, may not be familiar with the laws that apply to their industry.
 And yet non-compliance may carry heavy penalties.
 Even experienced workers have expressed surprise and concern having watched a workplace ethics training video, or taken part in a short classroom exercise or lecture.